mtejedap/sociorama/README.md

-# application-manager
+# Sociorama
-This is a fullstack project that implements a service for managing job applications
+This is a fullstack project that implements a social media service